 The Chancellor of the Exchequer, Rishi Sunak unveiled his Spring Statement in the House of Commons today.
 We summarise below the key measures that have been announced that impact on motorists: Fuel duty cut by 5p per litre The change takes place from 6pm tonight (23 March) and will remain until March 2023.
 The Government … Continue reading How does the 2022 Spring Statement affect motorists?

 On 23 March the Chancellor of the Exchequer, Rishi Sunak will give what is arguably the most difficult budget statement for many years that the Government has had to make.
-The dilemma for the Chancellor - how can Government pay for the £300bn+ it has borrowed so far to tackle Covid-19 given the current cost … Continue reading Spring Budget 2022 – will Government throw a lifeline to motorists?
+The dilemma for the Chancellor - how can Government pay for the £300bn+ it has borrowed so far to tackle Covid-19 given the current cost … Continue reading Spring Budget 2022: Will Motorists Get a Government Lifeline?

 Motoring scams – March 2022